 Community Needs Assessment Related to Emergency Needs and Communication Networks.
 Conduct an assessment of the City’s emergency response capacity and emergency communication, and identify ways in which these can be improved to meet the demands of future climate-related hazards.

-Climate-Smart City Master Plan.
-Develop a master plan for Gardner that responds to the ways in which climate change may impact life in the city.
+Climate-Smart Community Development Plan.
+Update Community Development Plan for Gardner that responds to the ways in which climate change may impact life in the city.
 Cities like Gardner could see population growth if climate change forces people to relocate from hotter areas or coastal areas.
 A plan that anticipates growth in Gardner could build on the city’s strengths by encouraging density in its walkable downtown while further protecting its forested open space and water resources.
 Zoning updates could anticipate the development-related impacts of climate change and direct future growth in ways that intentionally build a more livable, resilient community.
-Suitable locations for solar arrays could be specified as well.

 Dam Removal Wetland Management Study and Implementation.
 Conduct a study regarding the benefits of dam removal for higher risk dams with greater ecological restoration potential.
 Hilchey Pond Dam is a higher risk dam that was identified during the MVP process and should be considered for removal and restoration, along with others.
 Include strategies for invasive species management and flood improvements.